-This radio adaptation of the famous Lady Frances Carfax case was written by two very gifted men, Leslie Charteris, creator in his own right of The Saint, writing under the pseudonym of Bruce Taylor, and celebrated actor-author, Denis Green.
-Along with mystery novelist and critic, Anthony Boucher, they not only adapted famous stories, they also created the excellent pastiches of those tales left unwritten by Sir Arthur Conan Doyle and sealed away in Dr. Watson's black dispatch box.
+This radio adaptation of the famous Lady Frances Carfax case was written by two very gifted men, Leslie Charteris, creator in his own right of The Saint, and Anthony Boucher, mystery novelist and critic.
+Writing the Holmes scripts under the pseudonyms of Denis Green and Bruce Taylor, they not only adapted famous stories, they also created the excellent pastiches of those tales left unwritten by Sir Arthur Conan Doyle and sealed away in Dr. Watson's black dispatch box.